Free content

-The logo on the computer screen is a Creative Commons license, while the paper explains, in Khmer, that the image is open content.
+The logo on the computer screen represents a Creative Commons license, while the paper explains (in Khmer) that the image is free content.

-Free content, libre content, libre information, or free information is any kind of creative work, such as a work of art, a book, a software program, or any other creative content for which there are very minimal copyright and other legal limitations on usage, modification and distribution.
-These are works or expressions which can be freely studied, applied, copied and modified by anyone for any purpose including, in some cases, commercial purposes.
-Free content encompasses all works in the public domain and also those copyrighted works whose licenses honor and uphold the definition of free cultural work.
+Free content, libre content, or open content (also called free information, libre information, open information) is any kind of creative work, such as a work of art, a book, a software program, or any other creative content for which copyright and other legal limitations on usage, modification and distribution are minimal.
+These are works or expressions which can be freely studied, applied, copied and modified by anyone for any purpose.
+Often this includes commercial purposes, as explicitly required by some definitions of free content.
+Free content encompasses all works in the public domain, as well as works copyrighted under licenses that comply with the Definition of Free Cultural Works.

 In most countries, the Berne Convention grants copyright holders control over their creations by default.
 Therefore, copyrighted content must be explicitly declared free by the authors, which is usually accomplished by referencing or including licensing statements from within the work.
 The right to reuse such a work is granted by the authors in a license known as a free license, a free distribution license, or an open license, depending on the rights assigned.
 These freedoms given to users in the reuse of works (that is, the right to freely use, study, modify or distribute these works, possibly also for commercial purposes) are often associated with obligations (to cite the original author, to maintain the original license of the reused content) or restrictions (excluding commercial use, banning certain media) chosen by the author.
 There are a number of standardized licenses offering varied options that allow authors to choose the type of reuse of their work that they wish to authorize or forbid.

 Definition

 There are a number of different definitions of free content in regular use.
 Legally, however, free content is very similar to open content.
-An analogy is a use of the rival terms free software and open-source, which describe ideological differences rather than legal ones.
+An analogy is a use of the rival terms free software and open-source software, which describe ideological differences rather than legal ones.
 The term Open Source, by contrast, sought to encompass them all in one movement.
 For instance, the Open Knowledge Foundation's Open Definition describes "open" as synonymous with the definition of free in the "Definition of Free Cultural Works" (as also in the Open Source Definition and Free Software Definition).
 For such free/open content both movements recommend the same three Creative Commons licenses, the CC BY, CC BY-SA, and CC0.